christinemirimba/heart-care-ai/README.md

 ## 🚀 Project Overview

-HeartCareAI is an advanced cardiovascular risk assessment platform that uses artificial intelligence to provide personalized health insights.
+HeartCareAI is an advanced web application that leverages artificial intelligence and machine learning to assess cardiovascular disease risk.
+The platform provides personalized health recommendations based on individual health parameters and medical data.

 ## 🏗️ Architecture